Development

 You can start Fava in the virtual environment as usual by running fava.
 Running in debug mode with fava --debug is useful for development.

 You can run the tests with make test and the linters by running make lint.
 There are further make targets defined, see the Makefile for details.
 After any changes to the Javascript code, you will need to re-build the frontend, which you can do by running make.
-If you are working on the frontend code, running npm run dev in the frontend folder will watch for file changes and rebuild the Javascript bundle continuously.
+If you are working on the frontend code, you can use make watch to rerun the build on file changes.

 If you need a newer version of Beancount than the latest released one, you can install from source like so (more details here):